Dimitri-Matheus/Minidex/README.md

 Contributions are welcome!
 If you want to contribute to this project, open a new issue to discuss your idea or submit a pull request with the proposed changes.

 ## Credits
-This project was developed by Dimitri and uses Pypokedex as a data source.
+This project was developed by me and uses Pypokedex as a data source.
 The application design was inspired by the interface of Pokedex from Pokémon games.